December 20th, 2014

 4. Half-marathoners- you must check in with a race official at the Willow Swamp aid station.
 Marathoners- you must check in three times- out-bound Willow Swamp, Eagle Quest Lodge and in-bound Willow Swamp.
 If you do not check in with the race official, we will consider you not to have reached them.
 This is for your own safety.

 5. Mandatoy gear: headlight.
-Recommended gear: insulated water system, spare undershirt, handwarmers, reflective gear, food.
+Recommended gear: insulated water system, spare undershirt, handwarmers, reflective gear, food ( In addition to hat, gloves, coat etc).

-6. Time cutoff: Time cutoff for both races will be approximately 9 hours.
-This is flexible since this is the first year for the race.
+7. Time cutoff: Time cutoff for both races will be approximately 9 hours.
 If you don't think you can finish the marathon (in possibly very cold temperatures on snowy trails) in around 9 hours, please consider signing up for the half-marathon.
 This time cutoff for the marathon has you keeping up a pace of 3mi/hr.
+Race day race changes can be made on race day.
+If moving to a longer race, you will have to pay a difference in race fees.
+Please come by 8AM if wanting to change races.

 *****We want to encourage people to come to Willow and run in the dead of winter!
 BUT!
 Please be aware that it may be cold and dark with very little direct sunlight.
 Please be prepared for a -30 to -40 below start and finish.
 It easily can get that cold here.
 Dead of winter is fun.
 Dead you, not so much.
 Check out our local weather and trail reports page for frequent updates.
 Please train for cold weather and be prepared with extra clothes, handwarmers and more extra clothes.
 There is no substitute for experience in the cold and knowing how to dress appropriately.